Media Literacy & Critical Thinking

-- Middle School – Who is controlling your thinking?
+- Middle School – Who is influencing your thinking?
 Is it you or is it the companies, influencers, and entertainers you follow?
 Which brands do you feel most connected with (clothing, sports teams, musicians, artists, etc.) and why?

 - High School – What is the difference between misinformation and disinformation?
 Why does the intent of the person who posted the falsehood matter?